 The per capita income in Trumbull in 2018 was $55,766, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $223,064 for a family of four.

 Trumbull is a somewhat ethnically-diverse town.
 The people who call Trumbull home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trumbull residents report their race to be White, followed by Asian.
-Important ancestries of people in Trumbull include Irish, German, Polish, and English.
+Important ancestries of people in Trumbull include Irish, German, English, and Polish.

 The most common language spoken in Trumbull is English.
 Other important languages spoken here include Spanish and Italian.